jmosbacher/igit/README.rst

 in iGit the structure being versioned is a hiearchy of trees and blobs like git, only instead of just supporting folder-like trees (string->value mapping) iGit supports interval trees as well.
 An interval tree maps intervals to data, data can contain a python object (analog of a file) or another tree (analog of a folder).
-This kind of structure is useful e.g. when tracking arrays of data or configuration parameters that have defined intervals of validity attached to them.
-In these cases its useful to be able to associate a unique piece of data with an interval of two integers (e.g. an array index or timestamp) instead of a string of characters like a filename.
+This kind of structure is useful e.g. when tracking chunks of large arrays of data or configuration parameters that have defined intervals of validity attached to them.
+In these cases its useful to be able to associate a unique piece of data with an interval between two integers (e.g. array indices or timestamps) instead of a string of characters like a filename.